toxmail/toxmail/README.rst

 ToxMail is a server component that binds several sockets and needs to run at all times to send and receive e-mails.

-To install it, you need the latest Python 2, virtualenv and the Makefile tools.
+To install it, you need the latest Python 2, virtualenv, the Tox lib and the Makefile tools.

+To install the Tox library, you can refer to : https://github.com/irungentoo/toxcore/blob/master/INSTALL.md

 Then a simple make call should do the trick::